-The school's academic policies require the daily recording of attendance by all instructors through an electronic sign-in (or paper) via New York State Education Department's ASISTS electronic data collection system and requires adherence to a set of attendance standards by all students.
+The school's academic policy requires that attendance is kept electronically and on paper by all instructors.
+OACES requires adherence to a set of attendance standards by all students.
 These standards are published in the Student Catalog & Handbook.
 The standards, as published, are strictly enforced, as they are necessary for both student success and regulatory compliance.